Interview Questions Part

 Can you specify Session Timeout in a code behind file?

-Yes, can specify the Session.Timeout property as shown below in a code behind file.
+Yes, can specify the Session.Timeout property as shown below in a code behind

 Session.Timeout = 10;